vsoch/vsoch.github.io/_posts/2018/2018-04-09-fireworks.md

 ```

 In the above, I'm going from 2 up to the randomly chosen size, and then back again,
-and adding a design character at some offset to form a circle (and close it).
+and adding a design character at some offset to form a circle with a bit of edge chopped off.
 This
 did slightly better at modeling something that is orby, but it still looked more like
 scrolling bubbles than any kind of firework.
 And when I added background colors to the random generation and a more consistent way to vary the speed, I got the following:

 <script src="https://asciinema.org/a/175892.js" id="asciicast-175892" data-speed="3" async></script>

+This looked really cool, but it wasn't my goal to create scrolling bubbles and
+call them fireworks.
+It was in thinking about an algorithm to generate
-Then things got fun :)
+firework designs when things got fun :)

 ## Firework Generation Algorithm